jeremycherfas/user/pages/04.reviews/hold-still/review.md

     markdown: true
     twig: false
 visible: true
 summary: 'Sally Mann is a photographer of some notoriety.
-She is also, it turns out, a amazingly good writer able to create word pictures every bit as nuanced and beguiling as her picture pictures.
+She is also, it turns out, an amazingly good writer able to create word pictures every bit as nuanced and beguiling as her picture pictures.
 An interesting question is whether, had she not been a renowned photographer, we would ever have learned what a fine writer she is.
 Would she have been prompted to write her memoir had she not been invited to give the Massey Lectures in the History of American Civilization at Harvard?'
 image: hold-still.jpg
 ---